lidderupk/chatbot-workshop/training.md

 # Step 2: Train Watson Assistant Service

 Now that we have designed the first dialogue between the chatbot and the user, we can train the Watson Assistant service.
-Sign up for an IBM Cloud account at [bluemix.net](https://bluemix.net).
+Sign up for an IBM Cloud account at [IBM Cloud](http://ibm.biz/slackchatbot070918).
 If you already have an account, sign into your account.

 1. Click on the **Catalog** link in the top-right corner of the IBM Cloud dashboard.